labarlab-emorep/func_model/README.md

 * This workflow is resource intensive over many hours due to the need to maintain coordinate information
 * Utilizing a gray matter mask reduces the number of voxels from over 900K to 137K
 * Runs with a proportion of censored volumes >20% are skipped, and beta-values >9999 or <-9999 are censored
-* The FSL file `design.con` is used to identify successful run modeling, and the file strucutre of FSL's `feat` output is assumed.
-The `design.con` file is also read to identify the task label of each stats cope.
+* The FSL file design.con is used to identify successful run modeling, and the file strucutre of FSL's `feat` output is assumed.
+The design.con file is also read to identify the task label of each stats cope.

 ## fsl_map
 This sub-package is written to be executed on labarserv2 and serves to generate a file in MNI coordinate space from an array of values.
 Specifically, the output of [fsl_extract](#fsl_extract)  is used as the input for classification, which in turn generates a binary table where 1 indicates the coordinate/voxel/feature contributed significantly to classification.
-This table is stored at `db_emorep.tbl_plsda_binary_*` and is used to reconstruct a binary cluster map in MNI space.
+This table is stored at `db_emorep.tbl_plsda_binary_*` and the selected values are used to reconstruct a binary cluster map in MNI space.

 Maps can be made for different task names:
 * `movies`: Generate a map from the classifier trained on the movie task